I'd never heard anyone talk about a stock the way this guy was talking about Select Comfort

 The Foolish bottom line

 There are no better stocks than the small stocks that grow to dominate their markets.
 You can find them by looking for the traits mentioned above, or you can join us at Hidden Gems as we try to dig up two each month.
-Our portfolio is beating the market by more than 24 percentage points, and you can see all of our stock tips with a free 30-day trial.
+Our portfolio is beating the market by 38 percentage points, and you can see all of our stock tips with a free 30-day trial.

 After all, there's also no stock like the next stock.